talmolab/movenet-dance-demo/README.md

 ## Credits
-This demo was written by [Talmo Pereira](https://talmopereira.com) to be presented at the [SICB 2022 Annual Meeting](http://burkclients.com/sicb/meetings/2022/site/workshops.html).
+This demo was written by [Talmo Pereira](https://talmopereira.com) at the Salk Institute for Biological Studies to be presented at the [SICB 2022 Annual Meeting](http://burkclients.com/sicb/meetings/2022/site/workshops.html).

 This code uses [MoveNet](https://blog.tensorflow.org/2021/05/next-generation-pose-detection-with-movenet-and-tensorflowjs.html) for pose estimation by Ronny Votel, Na Li and other contributors at Google.

+The target pose data is courtesy of the [danceTactics](http://www.dancetactics.org/about) crew directed by [Keith A. Thompson](https://musicdancetheatre.asu.edu/profile/keith-thompson) at Arizona State University.